wingemo/wingemo/README.md

 </div>

 🌱 I’m currently learning JavaScript-Full Stack

-🔭 I’m currently working on a react project.
+🔭 I’m currently working on a react project

 📫 How to reach me: